jerryrox/project-beats-game/README.md

 ## To-Dos
 - Implement visualizer module.
-- Implement user data management. (user data should be managed per-online user.)
-- Implement play record management for storing scores and replays.
 - Initially sort the mapsets on load.
+- Load user manager & record manager during initialize screen.
 - Map background image transition on change.
 (Apply on other areas where necessary)
 - Fix issue where the song won't change to the next song in home screen occasionally.
 - Fix issue where metronome doesn't update when changing song mid-way.

 - Support for interactive unit testing for UI.

+### In-progress
+- Implement user data management. (user data should be managed per-online user.)
+- Implement play record management for storing scores and replays.

 ### PBGame
 - BaseGame